rwth-acis/WebTorrent-VideoStreaming/README.md

 ## Additional information
+- The OakStreaming library has been developed for the Web browser Google Chrome.
+Therefore, you should run the OakStreaming library, the example application and the Jasmine test suites in Google Chrome.
+<br><br>
 - The program code of the library itself is located in the *oakstreaming* folder.
 <br><br>
 - The JSDoc documentation of the library API can be found in the *Final JSDoc documentation* folder.